sundowndev/underbase/README.md

   </a>
 </div>

+## :warning: Deprecation notice

+> **This project has been discontinued as of August, 2020** since it didn't match my expectations.
+Feel free to fork or contribute by making pull requests to keep the project up to date and maintained.
+Renovate has been disabled, dependencies will no longer be updated.
+Only security patches will be published to npm.

 ## What's this ?

 Underbase is a MongoDB schema and data migration library that provides an easy-to-use abstract interface for writting, organizing and executing your database migrations.
 Usable both in the CLI and as a module, you can easily implement it in your framework's code base.